 Organizational Agility Doesn’t Mean Foregoing Strategy

-Borrowed from primarily software development teams, the idea of “agile” business tactics focus on rallying members around tangible goals.
-While your scrum master may be gritting their teeth since we’re not talking about the pure Agile Methodology, organizations have adapted the idea to implement smaller wins along the way to maintain momentum across a larger plan.
+Borrowed from primarily software development teams, the idea of “agile” business tactics focuses on rallying members around tangible goals.
+While your scrum master may be gritting their teeth since we’re not talking about the pure Agile Methodology, organizations have adopted the idea to implement smaller wins along the way to maintain momentum across a larger plan.

 “Vision incorporates the long-term, if not permanent, purpose and principles of an organization, which serves as the north star for all its actions.
 Improvisation suggests a fundamental openness and flexibility at the tactical level – the willingness to explore, experiment, and iterate.
 When you incorporate both into strategy creation, it becomes a transformative event rather than a long-winded process; it’s a thick experience rather than a thorough exercise.”